Gun Cleaning Kit

 And don't spent an arm and a leg doing it.
 We're compiled a set of cleaning supplies necessary for swabbing your bores, wiping down all that carbon fouling, oiling your triggers and actions, and keeping your AR-type rifle, pistol, or handgun ready for service.
 Grab one of our Pro .223/5.56 Cleaning Kits and keep your rifling sharp and shiny.
 Need to perform some gunsmithing work?
 Grab the Wheeler AR Armorers Essentials Kit.
 It includes an AR vise block, gunsmithing wrench with attachments, torque bar for setting barrel nuts and screws, and just about every other fixture required for breaking down and assembling a black rifle.

-Why a Gun Cleaning Kit?
+Grab a Full Gun Cleaning Kit!

 Modern rifles like the AR-15 sport advanced barrel coatings and treatments (phosphate, chrome lining, nitride, and other protective, hardened finishes) that generally do a great job of protecting your AR's parts and barrel from wear over time.
 However, the AR platform utilizes a direct-impingement gas system.
 The drawback to this light n' fast semiautomatic cycling system is that it creates a lot of carbon fouling: Debris that clogs up bolt carriers, makes the rifling in your barrel nasty, and generally coats your upper and lower receivers in corrosive chemicals.